musdev13/rain/docs/README.md

 <h1>Build</h1>

 > Yeah,Rain does not have a binary version yet, but if you really want, I can upload Rain on [AUR](https://wiki.archlinux.org/title/Arch_User_Repository) or [GitHub Releases](https://github.com/musdev13/rain/releases)

+> Also, there is no Windows version of Rain yet, but the key word here is “yet”

 <h2>Dependencies</h2>
 <p>I use arch btw, so i can just leave a <b>list of packages</b> you need to install at this moment:</p>